networknt/light-doc/content/en/concern/client.md

 Please be aware that bufferSize need to be increased to the size of your maximum request body.
 The default 24*1024 should be good enough for most of the application.
 There is a [tutorial][] to give you more details on the bufferSize configuration.

-Also, the values of `keystore` and `truststore` represent the paths of them.
+The values of `keystore` and `truststore` also represent the paths of them.
 They should be relative to the external config directory.
 For example, If the server start with `-Dlight-4j-config-dir=/external_dir/config`, and the absolute path of `keystore` is `/external_dir/config/ssl/client.keystore`, their configuration in client.yml should be:

 ```yaml
 tls: